USTC-AIS-Lab/PE-Planner/README.md

+The tutorial will be released soon.
-The tutorial and the Docker image containing the simulation environment and PE-Planner will be released soon.
+Run this command to get the Docker image containing the simulation environment and PE-Planner: docker pull kuguao/pe-planner-simulation-env:latest